-The primary goal of the project is to create a model that can mimic the extracellular matrix (ECM) environment of the small airway of the lung in both healthy and fibrotic lung conditions..
-This requires the ability to emulate the mechanical stiffness of the lung (2-16.5 kPa) and ensure that the epithelial cells can adhere to the scaffold once it is cultured.
-It is also important that the scaffold is degradable, as this allows for fibroblasts to produce their own fibronectin and collagen, which in turn allows them to remodel the matrix and create a microenvironment that resembles native lung ECM.
-In order to achieve these goals, it is essential that the Young's modulus, storage modulus (G') and loss modulus (G") emulate a healthy and fibrotic lung ECM environment.
-In order to accurately represent the viscoelastic ECM environment that fibroblasts are subjected to in the lungs, the Young's Modulus (E) for the healthy and fibrotic hydrogels should be 2 kPa and 16.5 kPa, respectively.
-The G' and G" values mimicking the healthy lung ECM should be 500 Pa and 50 Pa, respectively.
-For the hydrogel mimicking fibrotic lung ECM, the G' and G" values are increased by an order of magnitude and be 5 kPa and 500 pa, respectively [11].
-Meeting these moduli values are crucial to displaying correct fibroblast phenotype and more accurately representing fibroblasts characteristics unique to healthy and fibrotic lung ECM states.
+The primary goal of the project is to create a model that can mimic the extracellular matrix (ECM) environment of the small airway of the lung in both healthy and fibrotic lung conditions.
+This requires the ability to emulate the mechanical stiffness of the lung (3.5-16.5 kPa) and ensure that the epithelial cells can adhere to the scaffold once it is cultured.
+It is also important that the scaffold is degradable, as this allows for fibroblasts to produce their own ECM proteins, which in turn allows them to remodel the matrix and create a microenvironment that resembles native lung ECM.
+In order to achieve these goals, it is essential that the Young's modulus emulate a healthy and fibrotic lung ECM environment.
+In order to accurately represent the viscoelastic ECM environment that fibroblasts are subjected to in the lungs, the Young's Modulus (E) for the healthy and fibrotic hydrogels should be 3.5 kPa and 16.5 kPa, respectively.
+Meeting these moduli values are crucial to displaying correct cell phenotype and accurately representing characteristics unique to healthy and fibrotic lung ECM states.
 This is imperative as the mechanical and biochemical properties of the scaffold, including any incorporation of peptides, must be compatible with the cells used during experimentation to maintain cell viability.

-The model must also take the form of an air-liquid interface to emulate the conditions that epithelial cells experience in the lungs.
+The model must also be compatible with an air-liquid interface to emulate the conditions that epithelial cells experience in the lungs; the apical (top) side of the cells is exposed to air while the basal (bottom) side of the cells is exposed to media.
 This requires careful consideration of the mechanical and biochemical properties of the scaffold, as well as the culture conditions used to maintain the viability and functionality of the cells.
 See Appendix B for the full Product Design Specifications.